pmdino/IGBot/README.md

 # IGBot

-Bot to automate instagram messages using NLP tools
+Bot to automate instagram messages using NLP tools using selenium

 create a .env file that contains